MCGrad: Multicalibration at Web Scale: Benchmark Experimental Analysis

-\paragraph{\textbf{Hyperparameters.}} \ourmethod{} uses the same hyperparameters as in production deployment (see Appendix~\ref{appendix_section_hyperparams}).
-For \textsc{HKRR} we follow~\citet{hansen2024multicalibration} and pick the best hyperparameter from a set of four specifications using a held-out validation set.
+For \textsc{HKRR} we follow~\citet{hansen2024multicalibration} and pick the best hyperparameters from a set of four specifications using a held-out validation set.
 For DFMC we use the default hyperparameters of \textsc{LightGBM} since the paper does not suggest any specific hyperparameters.